-In a recent article by the Los Angeles Jewish Journal, Roz Rothstein, CEO of StandWithUs—a Los Angeles-based nonprofit that, according to its website, is “dedicated to educating people of all ages about Israel,” “combating anti-Semitism” and correcting “common prejudices about the Arab-Israeli conflict”—stated that Kang’s “generalization that ‘Israeli Zionists’ are terrorists is simply hate speech.”
+In a recent article by The Jewish Journal of Greater Los Angeles, Roz Rothstein, CEO of StandWithUs—a Los Angeles-based nonprofit that, according to its website, is “dedicated to educating people of all ages about Israel,” “combating anti-Semitism” and correcting “common prejudices about the Arab-Israeli conflict”—stated that Kang’s “generalization that ‘Israeli Zionists’ are terrorists is simply hate speech.”

 She added that “USC should condemn Kang and adopt a policy similar to the UC [University of California] Regents Principles Against Intolerance, to make clear that anti-Semitism and other forms of bigotry have no place on campus.”